 Such technology is already changing the way we live, work, and play.
-That’s why forward-thinking manufacturers are preparing for a new era of production in which human workers no longer operate machines; they collaborate with them.
-After all, in an age of “smart” phones, “smart” homes, and “smart” cars, it’s only a matter of time before we have “smart” factories, too.
+That’s why forward-thinking manufacturers are preparing for a new era of production.
+It will be one in which human workers no longer operate machines; they collaborate with them.
+After all, in an age of “smart” phones, “smart” homes, and “smart” cars, it’s only a matter of time before we have “smart” factories.

 Here are a few examples of what Industry 4.0 manufacturing looks like: